jakemizzell/CS401-UAB-SP19/README.md

-# CS401 Repo
+# CS401: Programming Languages
-This is my repo upload from when I took CS 401 at the University of Alabama at Birmingham in Spring 2019 with Thomas Gilray
+This is my repo from when I took CS401 at the University of Alabama at Birmingham in Spring 2019 with Thomas Gilray

 I passed all the test for the labs.
 To give you an idea of how well each repo works these are the grades I made on each project.